-All these explanations implies, those of who are still not able to accomplish the perfect teacher title; grabbing student attention to drive performance is one significant way to advance learning and make lectures effective.
+All these explanations imply those of who are still not able to accomplish the perfect teacher title; grabbing student attention to drive performance is one significant way to advance learning and make lectures effective.
 During some classes, you may even see few sluggish faces or less-interested ones as lecture progress and might get that stumbled-feeling, do some brain-activating tricks; throw few random jokes or discuss on a happening issue or start a quiz.
 By the end of the lecture, you can collect the lecture notes of the first row students and check where all you failed, not able to maintain the attention graph.
 Assure the students that it’s not their problem and next time you will make the concept more illustrative and simple.
 An adept teacher adapts- measures not only the student performance but simultaneously looks for “change-up” in one’s lecture.

 These demonstrations might imply that “attention” revolves only around classrooms.
 However, study (Harald Weinreich, Hartmut Obendorf, Eelco Herder, and Matthias Mayer, 2014)2 clearly tells that attention span is seen a drastic fall when compared to the previous decade.
 Let it not be the student community alone, the shocking consequence of our “always on” instant gratification on social life, with rise in work and family pressure have triggered constant spikes in attention span.
 When it comes to engaging team members during a meeting, research (Robert, 1876)3 states that a person soon becomes restless after 20 minutes (that too not sustained attention)- suggests that average attention span of the colleague is vital to the success rate of the conference.
-If meeting is compelling, the degree of participation and energy to interact increase no matter how lengthy the programme.
+If the meeting is compelling, the degree of participation and energy to interact increase no matter how long the programme.
 The topic of the workshop can be recurring but to hold the concentration levels of the team is adequate.
 To keep up a steady graph among employees;

-- Engage in some activities like an “ice-breaking” activity or a quick game lasting for few seconds before the start of the session.
+- Engage in some activities like an “ice-breaking” activity or a quick game lasting for a few seconds before the start of the session.

 - It is good to speak for 20 minutes, tick of the next minute interact with the team-mates on the particular section.